avdpunks/avdpunks.github.io/_posts/_draft/2022-06-01-AVDxWhereAmI.md

 ## Introduction
 Traveling across europe with my Van while working on a VDI deployed in Western Europe can be a challenge, especially when route planning. 😅

-And so you might have the same challenge.
-A lot of my AVD deployments are in North?West Europe or in any other Azure region, but employees are located in across Europe.
+And so you might have the same or at least the challenge that a lot of your deployments are in the North/West Europe Region or anywhere, but not in the same country your end users are located in.

 This brings the big question, can we improve the over all user experience by redirecting the edge device location.